CBD oil, your ally against headaches and inflammation.

 However, there has been very limited research on the safety and efficacy of cannabis, or CBD specifically, for migraine - in part due to legal restrictions on research involving the cannabis plant.

-In a 2017 review of studies, researchers noted that cannabis may help treat migraine, but CBD oil may have different effects, and no research has shown that the oil can help treat migraine.
+In a 2017 review of studies, the researchers pointed out that the cannabis However, CBD oil may have different effects, and no research has shown that the oil can help treat migraine.
 Overall, more studies are needed.

-According to the National Centers for Complementary and Integrative HealthTrusted Source, some evidence suggests that cannabis - and specifically CBD - may have modest benefits for chronic pain.
+According to the National Centres for Integrative Complementary Health, some evidence suggests that cannabis - and specifically CBD - may have modest benefits for chronic pain.
 Also, a 2020Trusted Source review has found that CBD can help relieve chronic pain, improve sleep and reduce inflammation in some circumstances.

 The conclusion is that more research is needed.
 If CBD is to be effective, researchers will have to find the most effective doses and formulations.